micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 started as a tiny library to help write Kubernetes-as-a-Service back in 2014 turned into a widely used open source framework for Go microservices development.
 Having now amassed more than 14k stars you might wonder why we leave it behind.
-The truth is, while it solved a problem for many it never became what I had expected it to be.
+The truth is, while it solved a problem for many it never became what it was intended for.

 Go Micro was built on the premise that developers need a simpler way to build distributed systems.
 With strongly defined abstractions and a pluggable architecture it did that well but that became